jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

     ├─sdc1    8:33   1    64M  0 part
     └─sdc2    8:34   1   3.6G  0 part

-`/dev/sdc is the new *RPi COM* on this system.

 If this is the first time flashing your *RPi CM* the device probably won't have any partitions.

+This particular *CM* has already been partitioned, but there is no harm in re-partitioning.

-To partition the *eMMC*, there is a simple 2 partition script in `meta-rpi/scripts`.
+To partition the RPi *eMMC*, there is a simple 2 partition script in `meta-rpi/scripts`.

     scott@octo:~/rpi/meta-rpi/scripts$ sudo ./mk2parts.sh sdc

-Then after making sure the environment variables are set correctly you can use the *copy_* scripts from   the *meta-rpi* repository.
+Then after making sure the environment variables are set correctly you can use the *copy_* scripts from   the *meta-rpi* repository to copy the bootloader and O/S.

     scott@octo:~/rpi/meta-rpi/scripts$ export OETMP=/oe9/rpi1/tmp-krogoth
     scott@octo:~/rpi/meta-rpi/scripts$ export MACHINE=raspberrypi